kquinsland/hidrate-spark-qi-charging/README.md

 - [ ] Drive the m2 screws through the 'anchor'.
 This will deform the plastic slightly.
 That's OK so long as the deformation is minor.
 ![deforming the anchor](./photos/assembly/assy04_screw-into-plate.jpg)

 - [ ] Perform a test fit.
 Make sure that the 'anchor' component fits into the bottom of the sensor puck.
 It might wiggle 'up and down' by a few mm but should be flush with the bottom of the sensor puck and should not be able to rotate or move 'side to side'.
+You may find a bubble level handy here to ensure that things are appropriately flush/level.
 ![test fit the anchor on the bottom of the sensor puck](./photos/assembly/assy05_plate-on-base-test.jpg)

 - [ ] Prep the Qi receiver assembly, the graphite backing pad and the 3d printed parts.
 In a moment, you will need to attach the graphite backing pad to the bottom of the 'anchor' component.
 Use the marked features to help you with alignment.